justinkelly/justinkelly.github.io/_posts/2021-03-22-vala21-techcamp-powerbi-workshop.md

 This this example we are using the 3 level of Dewey - but you can also think of similar internal structure that your organisation may use to define collections, parent collections and sub-collection

-LIst of branch locations
+List of branch locations

-2 files that list loans, purchase cost ,a holding quantity, per year for each location - 1 file per year
+2 files that list loans, purchase cost, a holding quantity, per year for each location - 1 file per year

+## Section 1
-Section 1 - Create the library data hierarchy using the Dewey system is now done
+_Create the library data hierarchy using the Dewey system is now done_

 3 files

 1st Level (10 lines)

 ![2021-powerbi-4-dd1.png]({{site.baseurl}}/img/2021-powerbi-4-dd1.png)

 2nd Level (100 lines)

 ![2021-powerbi-5-dd2.png]({{site.baseurl}}/img/2021-powerbi-5-dd2.png)

 3rd level (1000 lines)

 ![2021-powerbi-6-dd3.png]({{site.baseurl}}/img/2021-powerbi-6-dd3.png)

-**Section 1**
+### Import the data

 Import the first Dewey file and create a new column that extracts the first character of the code column.
 Name this new column “L1”

-*   Why and how?
+**Why and how?**

 Import the second Dewey file